• Skip to primary navigation

 If you don't have an 8 x 8 inch (20 x 20 cm) square baking pan, you can use a 9 inch (23cm) round tin instead.
 If you have a 9 x 9 inch (23 x 23cm) square baking pan, please note that this will be too big and your cake will be quite thin.
 It will still work, but you'll have to start checking for doneness earlier.

-• Maple Pecan Banana Bread with Maple Cream Cheese Frosting
+Banana Pecan Bread with Maple Cream Cheese Frosting

 Plum and almond cake sliced up into portions with spices, plums and almonds around

-This beautifully spiced plum and almond cake is the perfect companion for your afternoon hot drink.
+This beautifully spiced almond plum cake is the perfect companion for your afternoon hot drink.
 It's so easy to make and absolutely delicious!

 Print Recipe Pin Recipe ⭐️ Rate Recipe